jemywang/learngit/readme.txt

-GGit is a version control system
+Git is a version control system
-Git is good
-git